FacilityKit Blog

 QAPI Program Requirements for Skilled Nursing Facilities

 CMS requires a functioning QAPI program — not a binder.
-Here's the complete F865–F886 framework, the 5 required elements, common mistakes that generate citations, and a step-by-step build guide.
+The complete F865–F886 framework, the 5 required elements, common mistakes that generate citations, and a step-by-step build guide.

 CMS F-Tag List for Skilled Nursing Facilities — Complete Reference